 2. Chester Bullock – @coskier

 An industry peer, Chester and I have been online pals for a while, but have never crossed paths offline.
-An avid photographer and skier, Chester is worth following for the digital marketing expertise he shares, but also because he tweets about traveling (which he does a lot), the Denver Broncos (grumble, grumble), and other topics, all in a very personable, friendly way.
-Bonus: Chester loves to share photos of airplanes and Lego figures in fun poses, on Twitter and even more frequently on Instagram.
+An avid photographer and skier, Chester is worth following on Twitter for the digital marketing expertise he shares, but also because he tweets about traveling, the Denver Broncos (grumble, grumble), and other topics, all in a very personable, friendly way.
+Chester also loves to share photos of airplanes and Lego figures in fun poses, both on Twitter and Instagram.

 3. Sam Balsama – @sambalsama

-Sam is one of those guys who tweets about working more than he tweets about the work itself, and I love that about him.
-It helps to give the company he works for more of a personal identity.
+Sam is one of those guys who tweets about working more than he tweets about the work itself, and I love that about him because it helps to give the company he works for more of a personal identity.
 But Sam also has great taste in music, which he tweets about when he’s not sharing photos of his family or discussing his running routes.
-Sam’s a fellow marketer, and he lives up in New Hampshire, so I’m hoping we will meet offline sometime soon.
+Sam’s a fellow marketer, and he lives up in New Hampshire, so I’m hoping we will meet sometime soon.